 If your chemical is not on our Inventory, or your introduction is outside the Inventory terms of listing for your chemical

 Introductions of an industrial chemical for end use in articles that are children’s toys or children’s care products are a ‘specified class of introduction’.
 We have an increased level of concern for specified classes of introductions, due to a greater potential for particular hazards or high levels of human or environmental exposure.
 For this reason, there may be additional or different requirements when working out your category of introduction as well as additional record keeping obligations.

 Our increased level of concern for introductions of chemicals for an end use in children’s toys or care products is because children may be more vulnerable to potentially hazardous chemicals.
 We also have increased concern because children often put their toys or care-products in their mouth.
 Certain chemicals can release from toys or care products and enter children’s bodies via their mouths.
 We outline the additional or different requirements arising from these concerns below.

-Is your introduction exempted, reported or assessed?
+Is your introduction in the exempted, reported or assessed category?